 - The date and place of each acquisition of the metal property;

-- The weight, quantity or volume, and a general physical description of the type of metal property, such as wire, tubing, extrusions or casting, purchased in a purchase transaction;
+- The weight, quantity or volume, and a general physical description of the type of metal property, such as wire, tubing, extrusions or casting, acquired in a purchase transaction;

-- The amount of consideration given in a purchase transaction for the metal property;
+- The amount of consideration given in a purchase transaction for the metal property.
+If no consideration is given, a record of the origin of the regulated metal.

 - The vehicle license tag number, state of issue and the make and type of the vehicle used to deliver the metal property to the purchaser;